Catholics vs. Convicts: Notre Dame rivalry reminds fans of Canes history

 Their Irish fans, their traditions and most of all their winning record in the series never fails to get under Canes fans’ skin.
 It’s about defending our honor.
 We’re not convicts.
 We’re a serious school that can play a great game of football.
 And Notre Dame needs to know that.

 Rivalries have the ability to motivate students and the team.
-The Canes are underdogs against the Irish.
 To truly be “back” and reclaim our rightful place atop the college football elite, we must beat rivals not only for the postseason implications but for our history, our team and our students.

 Dana McGeehan is a senior majoring in history and media management.